GSA/search.digitalgov.gov/_posts/2013-05-03-govbox-jobs.md

 ---
-permalink: /sites/manual/govbox-jobs.html
 layout: post
-title: "Help Searchers Find Jobs"
+title: Help Searchers Find Jobs
+category: manual
 tags: govbox jobs how-to
 ---

 One of the most common search tasks is to look for current job openings.
 To help searchers quickly find relevant jobs we've created the Jobs GovBox.

-When you [turn on the Job Openings GovBox](/sites/manual/display-overview.html), searchers looking for jobs on your site will see up to three relevant jobs listings on your results page.
+When you [turn on the Job Openings GovBox](/manual/display-overview.html), searchers looking for jobs on your site will see up to three relevant jobs listings on your results page.

 ## Federal Government